-In order to analyse the pandemic dynamics, we used a special type of logistic model.
-Based on our simulations, the pandemic evolution can be classified into four distinct phases.
-Also, we built three scenarios to estimate the economic impact of epidemic at three levels (global economy, the EU, and Romania).
+In order to analyse the dynamics of epidemic spread among population, we used a special type of logistic model.
+Based on our simulations, the pandemic evolution can be classified in four distinct phases.
+Also, we have built two scenarios to estimate the economic impact of epidemic at three levels (world, EU, and Romania).

-In the first scenario, we assumed that output will contract at the peak of the pandemic in proportion of 50%, which will result in a total GDP loss of -11.9% in 2020 at the world economy level.
-The second scenario was calibrated to produce an economic slowdown of -

-3.5% (equal to the figure estimated by the European Commission), implying a 14.6% damage of economic activity at the maximum point of the pandemic.
-The third scenario was calibrated in accordance with the IMF forecast, thus a decrease of -3.0%, implying a -12.6% damage at the maximum point of pandemic.
+In the first scenario, we have assumed that output will contract at the peak of the pandemic in proportion of 50%, which will result in a total GDP loss of -9.2% in 2020 at the world economy level.
+The second scenario is calibrated to produce an economic slowdown of -3.5% (equal to the figure estimated by the European Commission), implying a 19% damage of economic activity in the maximum point of the pandemic.

-Using the same methodology, we estimated the parameters of the logistics model for the European Union, obtaining in the first scenario a GDP slowdown of -9.3% in 2020, while for the second and third scenarios the economic losses will be -7.4% and -7.1%, respectively, corresponding to 39.9% and 38.3%, respectively, damages at the maximum point of the pandemic.
+Using the same methodology, we have estimated the parameters of the logistics model for European Union, obtaining in the first scenario a GDP slowdown of -7.2% in 2020, while for the second scenario total economic growth loss will be -7.4%.

-The results of the model applied in the case of Romania show that in the first scenario there will be a decrease in the GDP of -7.9% in 2020, while the second and third scenarios yield losses of -6.0% and -5.0%, respectively, corresponding to 37.7% and 31.5%, respectively, damages at the maximum point of the epidemic.

-In order to stimulate economic growth during the Covid-19 pandemic, the economic measures should encourage consumption in the first phase, on the basis of massive fiscal stimulus injected by governments in order to support the population and companies affected by the interruption of production activities.
-On long-term, an economic programme based on large investment could contribute to restoring growth levels both worldwide and in the case of the EU countries.
+The results of the model applied in case of Romania show that in the first scenario there will be a decrease in GDP of -6.4% in 2020, while the second scenario yields a loss of - 6.0%.
+In order to stimulate economic growth during the pandemic Covid-19, economic measures should encourage consumption in the first phase, on the basis of massive fiscal stimulus injected by governments in order to support the population and companies affected by the interruption of production activities.
+On long-term an economic programme based on large investment expenses could contribute to restoring growth levels both worldwide and in case of EU countries.